fractureinc/claude-code-github-action/README.md

           repo-owner: ${{ github.repository_owner }}
           repo-name: ${{ github.event.repository.name }}
           branch-prefix: 'fix'
+          issue-label: 'claude-fix'
+          debug-mode: 'false'
           anthropic-api-key: ${{ secrets.ANTHROPIC_API_KEY }}
           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-This workflow is triggered when an issue is labeled with "claude-fix".
+This workflow is triggered when an issue is labeled with the configured label (default: "claude-fix").
+You can customize this label using the `issue-label` parameter.
 Only repo maintainers with write access can add this label, providing security control.

 ## License